jonfazzaro/conferences/docs/notes/avs/index.md

 #### Keep it Simple

 Watch for resistance from complicated setup or tools
-Question your favorite tools--are they the right fit for the meeting?
+Question your favorite tools&mdash;are they the right fit for the meeting?
 Use a non-technical solution if you can (eg, showing a fist-of-five rather than using a polling app)

 ### Breaks

-Take this seriously--people's attention is fragile and expensive.
+Take this seriously&mdash;people's attention is fragile and expensive.

 For every hour of meeting, and *average* of 15 minutes of breaktime.
-(10 minutes for in-person meetings--Zoom fatigue is real!)
+(10 minutes for in-person meetings&mdash;Zoom fatigue is real!)

 No break should be shorter than 10 minutes.
 Use a visible timer.